bmarolleau/vms-iot-dashboard/README.md

 Next Gen Apps on IBM i : vms-iot-dashboard example
 =================
-##  Augmented WMS system with Internet of things
+##  Augmented Warehouse Management System with Internet of things
 This sample application includes a Node-RED dashboard that can run on a laptop (x86 Mac, Linux) integrated with an IBM i back-end.
 - IoT & Event Processing & dashboard with micro-services running on IBM i : ActiveMQ (MQTT broker), Kafka...
-- Db2 for i : Nosql/JSON processing & Geospatial Analytics
+- Db2 for i : Nosql/JSON processing & Geospatial Analytics (IoT JSON data in DB2 + real time distance computation/geofencing)
-- RPG : Core Business Rules & integration
+- RPG : Core Business Rules & integration with Kafka (to do - see this [IBM Developer article](https://developer.ibm.com/tutorials/power10-business-inferencing-at-scale-with-mma/) for more inspiration)
+- Video trailer & short demo [here on BOX](https://ibm.box.com/v/ibmi-vms-nextgen-trailer)
 ![](./vms-ibmi-overview1.jpg)

 ### Note that there are still features to implement.
 Work in progress.